Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 ## Getting started

-1. Copy `.env.example` to `.env` and populate it with valid credentials, mirroring the configuration section below.
-These variables are loaded automatically by the runtime.
+1. (Optional) Copy `.env.example` to `.env` if you prefer to populate defaults locally or plan to run the sync via the CLI.
+The Application UI will prompt for any missing values, so you can skip storing secrets on disk when running through the frontend.
 2. Create and activate a virtual environment managed by `uv`:

    ```bash